-Diocletian learned about it.
-'Well, then,' he cried in a fit of rage, 'let her be pierced with sharp darts a second be cut off.
+These murmurs and acclamations infuriated the tyrant.
+He determined to hasten my death by ordering my head to be cut off.
 My soul took flight towards my heavenly Spouse, who placed me, with the crown of virginity and the palm of martyrdom, in a distinguished place among the elect.
 The day that was so happy for me and saw me enter into glory was Friday,